 Originally constructed in 1978, this mosque has a capacity of 200,000 and features a beautiful marble courtyard with several decorative minarets.
 Inside, vast columns hold up the central dome and the walls are decorated with Islamic reliefs and iconography.

 This truly is an amazing structure is almost hard to miss when you’re in this area of Jakarta.

 It’s one of the most iconic buildings and the best things to do in Jakarta if you want to see more of how diverse the city is.

 4.)
 National Museum of Indonesia

-Situated in close proximity to Merdeka Square, the National Museum offers a staggering collection of relics and artifacts pertaining to the history of Indonesia and its cultural heritage… so you know, if you’re up for a bit of culture (or at least wanna pretend to your friends back home that you are), you should definitely head here.
+Situated in close proximity to Merdeka Square, the National Museum offers a staggering collection of relics and artefacts pertaining to the history of Indonesia and its cultural heritage.

-Within the confines of this intriguing building is a collection of stone Hindu-Buddhist artwork, a treasure room full of gold artefacts, a collection of ancient ceramics and even a selection of prehistoric finds such as fossils and ceremonial weaponry (I know, right?
-There’s quite the varied mix here!).
-To gain insight into Indonesia’s past; there is no finer place to visit.
+Oh, also, within the collection, are some incredible stone Hindu-Buddhist artwork, a treasure room full of gold artefacts, a collection of ancient ceramics and even a selection of prehistoric finds such as fossils and ceremonial weaponry, too.

 5.)
 Merdeka Square